adityamandal-Developer/SocialHive-frontend/README.md

 # Social Hive

-SocialHive is a social media-blog like Webapp where users and write there thoughts, post images, comment , like posts and can do many more things
+SocialHive is a social media-blog like Webapp where users and write there thoughts, post images, comment , like posts and can do many more things ( IMPORTANT NOTE:- server might be down due to inactive MongoDB server and Google account for verification)

 ## Features